-The Board of Trustees recognizes the

-" engaging in violence, extortion, Constitutional & or any other illegal act or other Statutory Provisions harm done by the presence and activities of gangs in public schools.
+The Board of Trustees recognizes the harm done by the presence and activities of gangs in public schools.

 Gang activities create an atmosphere of intimidation in the entire school community.
 Both the immediate consequences of gang activity and the secondary effects are disruptive and obstructive of the process of education and school activities.